Spinal cord abscess

 Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of spinal cord abscess.

 Thorough treatment of boils, tuberculosis, and other infections decreases the risk.
-Early diagnosis and treatment are essential to prevent complications.
+Early diagnosis and treatment are important to prevent complications.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.